annamourasobral/descomplica-computer-science/README.md

-Repository related to the Computer Science course at Descomplica University.
+Repository related to the Computer Science course at Uniamerica Descomplica University.